 The Goat Track

-Starting from Hillside Crescent just outside of the CBD, the best way to describe the Goat Track is short and sharp.
-Getting to it requires a steep climb up the road, which offers some brief respite once you get to the track, before the incline begins again to take you to a lookout at the intersection of the Cudtheringa Track.
+Starting from Hillside Crescent (the extension of Victoria Street), just outside of the CBD, the best way to describe the Goat Track is short, steep, well-worn track up the eastern flank to the summit.
+This 1050 m one-way trail requires a steep climb up the road, which offers some brief respite once you get to the track, before the incline begins again to take you to a lookout at the intersection of the Cudtheringa Track.
+The well-named Goat Track has an approximate elevation gain of 180 m.
 The Goat Track is a good way to add a bit of variation if you usually just stick to the Cudtheringa Track and you prefer the city-side tracks.
-This track has views over the city, Magnetic Island, tip of Pallarenda and around to Cleveland Bay from the lookout.
+The route meets with Cudtheringa Track then climbs again to end at rock steps and Castle Hill Road, just a short walk away from the summit.
+This track has excellent vistas over the city, Magnetic Island, South Townsville, tip of Pallarenda and around to Cleveland Bay from the lookout.
+It can be crowded after work and on weekends.

 It's a 'sneaky shortcut track' if you are running late/lacking energy as it allows you to cut a big corner of road off if you are going up or coming down the hill.
 While this track is short and easy, it's also very convenient.
 A lot of walkers know it exists, but many don't realise that it actually starts from Balmoral Place (off Yarrawonga Drive) in Yarrawonga.
 Handy to know if you park at the bottom of Jacob's Ladder, do that challenging climb, turn right onto Yarrawonga Drive, right into Balmoral Place and then onto the Erythrina Trail and the hill.